 \section{Experiments}

-This section validates the three predictions from Section~\ref{sec:predictions} under the compute-matched protocol.
-We compare the baseline methods with our approach (two types of intra-group transformations: Min-Replace / Orth-Proj).
-To ensure fairness, all methods are matched with the same training compute budget (same total token generation and parameter update steps), with identical training and evaluation settings.
-Details of the DFPO (Drift Fixing Policy Optimization, implemented with our intra-group transformation) algorithm and hyperparameters can be found in Appendix~\ref{sec:gvpo}.
+This section validates the three predictions in Section~\ref{sec:predictions} under a compute-matched protocol.
+We compare baseline methods with our method, using two within-group transformations: Min-Replace and Orth-Proj.
+For fairness, all methods are matched to the same training compute budget, with the same total number of generated tokens and the same number of parameter-update steps.
+Training and evaluation settings are identical.
+The DFPO algorithm, Drift Fixing Policy Optimization implemented through our within-group transformations, and its hyperparameters are detailed in Appendix~\ref{sec:gvpo}.